shaneelu/Team15ECE3400.github.io/Milestones/Milestone1report.md

 Figure 2.
 Placement of line sensors on robot.
 (Side View)

 Now we determine under what conditions should each servo move or stop.
 Here's the logic we used:
->If left sensor detects line (has a value greater than that indicating a dark surface) and right sensor detects line, robot is perpendicular to the line and needs to turn in one direction.
+>If left sensor detects line and right sensor detects line (i.e. the sensor detects a value greater than the threshold which indicates a dark surface, where a greater value is more dark), robot is perpendicular to the line and needs to turn in one direction.

->If left sensor is on the line and right sensor is not, robot drifted left and needs to turn slightly right.
+>If left sensor is on the line and right sensor is not, robot drifted right and needs to turn slightly left.

->If right sensor is on the line and left sensor is not, robot drifted right and needs to turn slightly left.
+>If right sensor is on the line and left sensor is not, robot drifted left and needs to turn slightly right.

 >If both sensors detect light (are not on the line), then the robot is centered on the line.

->If robot is off the line, speed should increase to correct its position faster.
+>If robot is off the line, one wheel stops while the other wheel corrects heading.

 Link to a short video of our robot following a straight line: [Video](https://youtu.be/OisnwRRMmFI)